rmazzier/HeuristicsProject/readme.md

 # Heuristics for Mathematical Optimization 22/23

 ## Project description
-Final project for Heuristics for Mathematical Optimization PhD Course, for which I developed a simple heuristc to find feasible (and good) solutions the [following rail instances](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/scpinfo.html).
+Final project for Heuristics for Mathematical Optimization PhD Course, for which I developed a simple heuristc to find feasible (and good) solutions for the [following rail instances](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/scpinfo.html).

  - rail507
  - rail516